These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T4B10 (A)

-Which of the following is an appropriate receive filter to select in order to minimize noise and interference for CW reception?
+Which of the following is an appropriate receive filter bandwidth to select in order to minimize noise and interference for CW reception?

 A. 500 Hz